GameMakerDiscord/about/README.md

 &nbsp;

-Submissions must be made to Sidorakh via a DM on Discord.
-The easiest way to get in touch is to [join our server] (https://discord.gg/By6u9pC).
-Once you have sent your submission directly to Sidorakh, we will review the submission, and one of three things will happen:
+**Submissions must be made to Sidorakh via a DM on Discord.** The easiest way to get in touch is to **join our server** (https://discord.gg/By6u9pC).
+Once you have sent your submission directly to Sidorakh, **we will review the submission**, and one of three things will happen:

 :one: The submission is declined because it doesn't fit with the guidelines or checklist, or isn't a good fit for this GitHub organisation overall.